Back to Writing Why Form Classes are Awesome

 Let's use a ModelForm as an example, though there are BaseForm's as well which are intended for Forms which have no Models.
 So let's say I have a User settings page, where I may want to edit my User settings.
 Pretty standard stuff.

-In my UserController I h
+In my UserController I have:

 $user = $request->user();